 A quick and easy recipe for nightshade-free AIP curry.
 This low-inflammatory curry is perfect for those who are sensitive to nightshades, as well as those who eat a whole food, paleo, or keto diet.
 Recipe includes a Low-FODMAP option.

-Just take a dive into my Curry archives to see all sorts of seasonally-inspired curry options, both Thai and Indian, vegetarian and protein-packed!
+For those who don’t have a medical need and are looking for authentic curry recipes, just take a dive into myย Curryย archives.
+You will find all sorts of seasonally-inspired curry options, both Thai and Indian, vegetarian and protein-packed!

 First things first.
 Letโs define both nightshades and AIP.